Kolkata Municipal Corporation: Current members

-Kolkata Municipal Corporation has a total of 144 members or corporators, who are directly elected after a term of 5 years.
+Kolkata Municipal Corporation has a total of 209 members or corporators, who are directly elected after a term of 5 years.
 The council is led by the Mayor.
 The latest elections were held in 19 December 2021.
-The current mayor of Kolkata is Firhad Hakim of the Trinamool Congress.
-The current deputy mayor is Atin Ghosh of the Trinamool Congress.
+Firhad Hakim resigned from the post of Kolkata Mayor on 3 June 2026.
+In 2026, as per the new delimitation order passed by the Government of West Bengal, KMC's wards increased from 144 to 209.